kluctl/go-embed-python/README.md

 the [20231002](https://github.com/indygreg/python-build-standalone/releases/tag/20231002) version of python-standalone and build number 2.
 The release version currently always has v0.0.0 as its own version.

+The way versioning is handled might result in popular dependency management tools (e.g. dependabot) to not work as you might require it.
+Please watch out to not accidentally upgrade your Python version!

 ## How it works
 This library uses the standalone Python distributions found at https://github.com/indygreg/python-build-standalone as the base.